 f) The qualification relating to the maintenance of accounts and other matters connected therewith are as stated in paragraph 21(b) above on reporting under section 143(3)(b) of the Act and paragraph 21(h)(vi) below on reporting under Rule 11(g) of the Companies (Audit and Auditors) Rules, 2014 (as amended);

-h) With respect to the other matters to be included in the Auditor's Report in accordance with rule 11 of the Companies (Audit and Auditors) Rules, 2014 (as amended), in our opinion and to the best of our information and according to the explanations given to us:
+h) With respect to the other matters to be included in the Auditor's Report in accordance with rule 11 of the Companies (Audit and Auditors) Rules, 2014 (as amended), in our opinion and to the best of our information and according to the explanations given to us and based on consideration of the report of the other auditors as referred to in paragraph 18 above:

 i.
-The Company, as detailed in Notes 38(i), (ii), (iii), (iv) 58 and 60 to the standalone financial statements, has disclosed the impact of pending litigations on its financial position as at 31 March 2024;
+The Company, as detailed in 38(i), (ii), (iii), (iv), 57 and 59 to the standalone financial statements, has disclosed the impact of pending litigations on its financial position as at 31st March, 2025;

 c.
 Based on such audit procedures performed as considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the management representations under sub-clauses (a) and (b) above contain any material misstatement.

 v. a.
-The final dividend paid by the Company during the year ended 31 March 2024 in respect of such
+The final dividend paid by the Company during the year ended 31st March, 2025 in respect of

 vi.
-As stated in Note 65 to the standalone financial statements and based on our examination which included test checks, except for instances mentioned below, the Company, in respect of financial year commencing on 1 April 2023, has used accounting software for maintaining its books of account which have a feature of recording audit trail (edit log) facility and the same have been operated throughout the year for all relevant transactions recorded in the software.
+As stated in Note 62 to the standalone financial statements and based on our examination which included test checks, except for instances mentioned below, the Company, in respect of financial year commencing on 1st April, 2024, has used accounting software for maintaining its books of account which have a feature of recording audit trail (edit log) facility and the same have been operated throughout the year for all relevant transactions recorded in the software.
 Further, during the course of our audit we did not come across any instance of audit trail feature being tampered with, other than the consequential impact of the exception given below.
+Furthermore, the audit trail, where enabled, has been preserved by the Company as per the statutory requirements for record retention.

 Nature of exception noted